mcradcliffe2490/trading-card-deck-generator/DEPLOYMENT.md

 This guide covers deploying the Trading Card Game Deck Generator to various hosting platforms.

+## 🔧 Build Process Fixed

+The build process has been updated to work correctly on deployment platforms:
+- Moved TypeScript and Vite to production dependencies
+- Simplified build command to just `vite build`
+- Added postinstall script for server dependencies

 ## Quick Deploy Options

 ### Option 1: Railway (Recommended - Full Stack)